ihsn/nada-documentation/src/admin-guide/site-admin.md

 ![](~@imageBase/images/image67.png)

 **Catalog folder**: This is the folder where the files for the study are stored on the server.
 This includes the DDI, eternal resources and data files.
 This folder can be moved to a location outside the web root as described in the installation instructions in Chapter 1.
 Enter either relative or absolute paths to the folder location.

 **DDI import folder**: This is the folder where DDI's can be placed in order to use the bulk study import function in the NADA.
 In NADA3 files had to be physically copied to this folder on the server, but this is no longer necessary in NADA 4.
-Files can now be directly uploaded to this folder from the Site Administration -- Manage Studies page page.
+Files can now be directly uploaded to this folder from the **Site Administration > Manage Studies** page.

 -   Select the vocabulary to use for the topic filter.
 By default, this is set to the CESSDA classification as recommended in the IHSN     templates supplied at IHSN.org for the Nesstar Metadata Publisher.

 -   Enable or disable the Country filter on the user interface search page here.
 If the catalog only contains studies for one country, then turning this filter off is recommended.

 -   Enable or disable the Topic filter on the user interface search page here.
 If no topics have been defined in the DDI's being uploaded, then it is recommended to turn this filter off (disable).

 -   Enable or disable the Year filter on the user interface search page here.

 -   Enable or disable the Collection filter on the user interface search page here.
 If no collections have been defined, then it is recommended to disable this filter.

 -   Enable or disable the Data access filter on the user interface search page here.
 This filter is not needed if there are very few studies in the catalog or if all studies are set to the same access type.

 -   This section controls the order in which the filters appear on the search page.
 Enter numbers here that rank the order of the filters in the order they should be displayed.

-**Catalog search page size**: This setting determines how many studies are displayed by default to the user on the search page -- catalog view.
+**Catalog search page size**: This setting determines how many studies  displayed by default to the user on the search page -- catalog view.

 ![](~@imageBase/images/image68.png)

 #### Site login

-**Password protected website:** By default, a NADA catalog created on a web server will be accessible to all users with access to the URL (intranet or internet).
+**Password protected website:** By default, a NADA catalog created on a server will be accessible to all users with access to the URL (intranet or internet).
 Users will only need to register and login when they want to request access, or access, non-public data.
 In some cases, however, a catalog administrator may want to restrict the access to the catalog to authorized persons only.
 This can be done by requiring that all users login to access the website, by selecting the option "Requires all users to login to access the website". *\[how do they get a password?\]*

 **Login timeout**: determines how long a user will stay logged in.
 After the time indicated here (a positive value in minutes), the user will be automatically logged out.

 **Minimum password length**: Sets the minimum length for passwords created by the users at registration, or for manual user creation by administrators.
 The use of strong passwords is recommended.

 ![](~@imageBase/images/image69.png)

 #### SMTP settings

 NADA may need to be able to send emails to users.
 This will be the case when access to some datasets (public use files, or licensed access datasets) require that users be registered.
 Email communications will be used by NADA to (i) confirm and activate the user registration, and (ii) to inform users of the status of their requests for access to licensed datasets.
 To allow this, an email account dedicated to NADA must be created (possibly on a commercial email application like G-mail), and the SMTP must be configured to enable this account.

 The SMTP settings are set by editing the config/email.php file (which cannot be done using the administrator interface).
 Once done, it is essential to test the email settings.
-This can be done using the "Test email configurations" button.
+This can be done using the **Test email configurations** button.

 ![](~@imageBase/images/image70.png)

-Another way to test if the email settings are working is to use the "forgot password" option from the user login page.
+Another way to test if the email settings are working is to use the **forgot password** option from the user login page.
 If no mail is received when doing this test, the mail settings must be corrected.
 If necessary, check with the ISP or server administrator for the correct settings.

 ### Using the API